top of page

 • perplexity.ai

-Research and analyze existing AI applications to help inspire your own AI solution
+Research and analyse existing AI applications to help inspire your own AI solution

-1. Educational AI (like adaptive learning systems, study assistants)
+Choose TWO Educational AI (like adaptive learning systems, study assistants) applications to research

 For each AI application, find and record: